 To prevent an infection from spreading to other patients, it is necessary to take additional precautions.
 This is referred to as source isolation.
 When source isolation is necessary in addition to protective isolation, the parent staying overnight is also considered to be infected and will not be allowed to leave the room.
+The parent will have to eat in the visitor's corner.
 Our logistics staff and the nursing team are on hand for practical matters such as heating up meals.